Banner Image

 4.1 If you have difficulty in meeting any of our invoices, please contact us promptly so that we may discuss payment arrangements.

-4.2 Invoices are payable within 14 days of the date of the invoice (the “due date”), unless alternative arrangements have been made with us.
+4.2 Invoices are generally payable within 14 days of the date of the invoice (the “due date”), unless alternative arrangements have been made with us.
 We reserve the right to issue interim invoices based on work in progress.
-Otherwise we will issue an invoice at the conclusion of a matter.
+Otherwise, we will issue an invoice at the conclusion of a matter.

-4.6 Pier Law accepts payment of invoices by cheque, cash, credit card or by direct credit.
+4.7 Pier Law accepts payment of invoices by cash, credit card, direct credit or via our website.
 Invoices that are outstanding are issued with a remittance slip to assist with payment.

 a. to debit against amounts pre-paid by you; and